Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 • upper legs (thighs), upper arms, or abdomen.

-• Rotate injection site.
+• Rotate the injection site.

 • Do not inject Levemir intravenously.

-• Levemir should not be mixed with any other type of insulin or liquid
+• Levemir should not be mixed with any other type of insulin or liquid.

 • Regularly monitor your blood sugar levels.

-• Keep Levemir Cartridges and associated medicines out of the reach of children.
+• Keep Levemir cartridges and associated medicines out of the reach of children.

-What is dosage using Levemir Cartridges?
+What is the dosage of Levemir cartridges?

 You can administer Levemir subcutaneously once or twice daily.

-• Administering ONCE – Inject Levemir with the evening meal or at bedtime.
+• Administering ONCE: Inject Levemir with the evening meal or at bedtime.

-• Administering TWICE –
+• Administering TWICE

-• Morning Dose – as per doctors’ advice
+• Morning Dose: as per doctors’ advice

 • Evening dose with the evening meal, at bedtime, or 12 hours after the morning dose.

-The doctor will adjust the dose based on your metabolic needs, blood glucose monitoring results, glycemic control goal, physical activity, changes in meal patterns, changes in renal or hepatic function, or during acute illness to minimize the risk of hypoglycemia or hyperglycemia.
-In addition, your doctor may add other medicine for type 1 diabetes.
+The doctor will adjust the dose based on your metabolic needs, blood glucose monitoring results, glycemic control goal, physical activity, changes in meal patterns, changes in renal or hepatic function, or acute illness to minimize the risk of hypoglycemia or hyperglycemia.
+In addition, your doctor may add other medicines for type 1 diabetes.

 Starting Dosage of Levemir Cartridges

-Warnings using Levemir Cartridges/FlexTouch pen
+Warnings using Levemir Cartridges or FlexTouch Pens

-• Hyperglycemia or Hypoglycemia – Any change in meal pattern, physical activities, dosage, etc., poses a risk of Hyperglycemia or Hypoglycemia.
+• Hyperglycemia or Hypoglycemia: Any change in meal pattern, physical activities, dosage, etc. poses a risk of hyperglycemia or hypoglycemia.

-• Hypoglycemia Due to Medication Errors
+• Hypoglycemia Due to medication errors

 • Untreated hypokalemia may cause respiratory paralysis, ventricular arrhythmia, and death.

-Symptoms of Hypoglycaemia may include:
+The symptoms of hypoglycemia may include:

-• dizziness or lightheartedness
+• Dizziness or lightheartedness

 • blurred vision